Long Term Care for Seniors in Oklahoma City

-Long-term care is for individuals who require 24-hour nursing care and significant assistance with the activities of daily living.
+Long term care, unlike independent living, is for individuals who require 24-hour nursing care and significant assistance with the activities of daily living.
 Nowhere is loving and compassionate support more important than when we meet the needs of those who are no longer able to care for themselves.
 At Concordia’s long term care community in Oklahoma City, we never forget that each person in our care is an individual.
 Our on-site healthcare center creates an individualized care plan for each resident that is designed to meet any special needs he or she may have.

 Here, our team members seek not only to meet physical needs, but also to acknowledge and enhance each individual’s spiritual and emotional well-being.
 Every individual in our care is considered a part of the Concordia family and is treated with respect, dignity and compassion.